-Managers of one-way VSS should aim to improve the quality of service provided to its users, subject to the available resources.
-In this study, we measure the quality of service by the total excess time users spend in the system as a result of shortages in vehicles or parking spaces.
-The excess time of a user is the difference between the actual time she spends in the system (her exiting minus entering time) and her ideal time, i.e., the riding/driving time between her origin and destination stations.
-Indeed, we believe that time is a major consideration of commuters in an urban public transit system, and associated with the main cost incurred by them.
-This is especially true in cities where regular commuters can buy a monthly or annual subscription for the VSS and for the public transit.
+One-way VSS managers should aim to improve the quality of service provided to its users, subject to the availability of resources.
+In this study, we measure the quality of service by the total excess time users spend in the system as a result of vehicle or parking space shortages.
+The excess time of a user is the difference between the actual time she spends in the system (her exiting minus entering time) and her ideal travel time, i.e., the riding/driving time between her origin and destination stations.
+Indeed, we believe that time is a major consideration of commuters in an urban public transit system and that time is associated with the main costs incurred by commuters.
+This is especially true in cities where regular commuters can buy a monthly or annual subscription to a VSS and to public transit access.

-The fact that the user cannot use the VSS for her journey, or for part of it, may cause her an additional damage apart from the time she loses.
+The fact that a user may not be able to use a VSS for her journey or may only be able to use this system for part of a journey may cause her additional damages apart from the time she loses.
 The cost of this damage, in units equivalent to the cost of time, can be added to the measured excess time.
-For example, if the user needs to take a taxi instead of renting a shared car, the excess cost of the taxi fare (as compared to the cost of renting a shared vehicle) can be weighted and added to the excess time.
-While we use the term excess time throughout the paper, it can be replaced by excess cost to represent more general settings.
-This observation widens the scope of our discussion here and allows it to capture systems with diverse characteristics, e.g., both bike sharing and one way station based car sharing.
+For example, if a user needs to take a taxi rather than renting a shared car, the excess cost of the taxi fare (as compared to the cost of renting a shared vehicle) can be weighted and added to the excess time.
+While we use the term excess time throughout the paper, it can be replaced with the term excess cost to refer to more general conditions.
+This observation broadens the scope of our discussion and allows it to capture systems with diverse characteristics, e.g., both bike sharing and one-way station-based car-sharing systems.

-Alternative performance measures for the quality of service are: the proportion of empty or full stations, the percentage of users who receive an ideal service and the percentage of users who do not use the system at all, i.e., those who abandon the system.
-All these measures are positively correlated with excess time (see Kaspi et. al., 2014) but they do not represent directly the inconvenience caused to the user.
-Excess time is also applicable for situations in which the service cannot be provided ideally at the desired origin and/or destination stations but a substitute service can be provided at nearby stations.
-For example, if no vehicle is available at the desired origin station the user may rent a vehicle in a nearby station.
-In such a case the excess time is the net additional time incurred due to using alternative modes of transportation from the desired origin station to the actual renting station.
+Alternative performance measures for the quality of service include the proportion of empty or full stations, the percentage of users who receive an ideal service and the percentage of users who do not use the system at all, i.e., those who abandon the system.
+All of these measures are correlated with excess time (see Kaspi, Raviv, & Tzur, 2014), but they do not directly represent inconveniences experienced by the user.
+Excess time is also applicable to situations wherein an ideal service cannot be provided at the desired origin and/or destination stations but where a substitute service can be provided at nearby stations.
+For example, if no vehicle is available at the desired origin station, a user may rent a vehicle from a nearby station.
+In such a case, the excess time is the net additional time incurred as a result of using alternative modes of transportation from the desired origin station to the actual renting station.

-To reduce the occurrence of shortages in vehicles or parking spaces, the system operators may take either strategic or operational actions.
-Strategic actions include deploying more stations or enlarging existing stations, see, for example, Lin and Yang (2011), Lin et al. (2011), George and Xia (2011), Correia and Antunes (2012), Shu et al. (2013), Correia et al. (2014) and Boyaci et al. (2015).
-Operational actions may include dynamically changing the fleet size and actively or passively regulating the system.
+To reduce the occurrence of vehicle and parking space shortages, system operators may take strategic or operational action.
+Strategic actions involve deploying more stations or expanding existing stations (see, for example, George and Xia (2011), Lin and Yang (2011), Correia and Antunes (2012), Lin, Yang and Chang (2013), Shu, Chou, Liu, Teo, and Wang (2013), Correia, Jorge, and Antunes (2014) and Boyaci, Zografos, and Geroliminis (2015).
+Operational actions may involve dynamically changing fleet sizes and actively or passively regulating systems.